ritza-co/BASIC-enterprise-ai-benchmark/README.md

 ## Getting Started

-These instructions will get you a copy of the [BASIC](www.basicarticlegoeshere.com) benchmarking tool up and running on your local machine for evaluation purposes.
+These instructions will get you a copy of the [BASIC](https://www.enterprisebot.ai/blog/back-to-basics-a-generative-ai-benchmark-for-enterprise) benchmarking tool up and running on your local machine for evaluation purposes.

+### How it works
+For more information on how the benchmarking tool works, refer to the [documentation page](Docmentation.md)

 ### Installing